New York State Route 24: Eastern segment

 The eastern segment of NY 24 begins at exit 71 of the Long Island Expressway (I-495) in the Calverton section of Brookhaven just east of the former Calverton station.
-NY 24 proceeds eastward along Edwards Avenue, concurrent with County Route 94 (CR 94) before changing monikers at the corner of South River Road.
-NY 24 bends northeast along Nugent Drive as a four-lane arterial through Brookhaven.
+NY 24 proceeds eastward along Edwards Avenue as a four-lane divided highway, concurrent with County Route 94 (CR 94) before changing monikers at the corner of South River Road.
+NY 24 bends northeast along Nugent Drive through Brookhaven.
 NY 24 and CR 94 cross through Peconic Bog County Park, crossing into the town of Southampton.
-After leaving Peconic Bog County Park, the routes bend northeast along Nugent, paralleling the Peconic River past the Suffolk County jail and into a traffic circle just south of Riverhead.
+After leaving Peconic Bog County Park, the routes bend northeast along Nugent, paralleling the Peconic River past the Suffolk County jail and into a roundabout in Riverside.

-At this traffic circle, NY 24 passes north of county offices for Suffolk County, leaving the concurrency with CR 94, which proceeds north into Riverhead.
-Meanwhile, in the town of Southampton, NY 24 enters another traffic circle, this time the northern terminus of CR 51 (Center Drive South).
-A short distance further east, NY 24 enters a third traffic circle in Southampton, this time serving the terminus of CR 104 (Riverleigh Avenue) and CR 63 (Lake Avenue / Peconic Avenue).
-After this traffic circle, NY 24 continues east along Flanders Road, which parallels the Peconic River.
-The route soon bends southeast through Southampton, crossing an at-grade intersection with CR 105 (Cross River Drive).
+At this roundabout, NY 24 becomes a two-lane divided road and passes north of county offices for Suffolk County, leaving the concurrency with CR 94, which proceeds north into Riverhead.
+Meanwhile, NY 24 enters another roundabout, this time the northern terminus of CR 51 (Center Drive South).
+A short distance further east, NY 24 enters a third roundabout in Riverside, this time serving the terminus of CR 104 (Riverleigh Avenue) and CR 63 (Lake Avenue / Peconic Avenue).
+After this traffic circle, NY 24 continues east along Flanders Road as a two-lane surface road, which parallels the Peconic River.
+The route soon bends southeast through Riverside, crossing an at-grade intersection with CR 105 (Cross River Drive).

 NY 24 soon turns eastward into the hamlet of Flanders, becoming a two-lane residential street through the community.
 At Wood Road Trail, NY 24 bends southeast through Flanders, paralleling the eastern end of Reeves Bay.
 Making a large bend along Reeves Bay, the route passes several bayside marinas and the Big Duck, a building on the westbound side of NY 24 designed in the shape of a duck.
 After Pleasure Drive, NY 24 winds eastward through Southampton, working out of the Reeves Bay area for a large dense area of trees to the east.
 A short distance later, the route enters Sears Bellows County Park, soon changing monikers to Riverhead–Hampton Bays Road.
 At Bellows Pond Road, NY 24 leaves the county park, passing south of Red Creek Park before bending southeast into an interchange with Sunrise Highway (NY 27) at exit 65.
 Just after the cloverleaf, NY 24 ends at an intersection with CR 80 (West Montauk Highway) in the community of Hampton Bays.